wilsonliaows/docs/connectors/zendesk.md

 ![Zendesk Tickets Datapill](/assets/images/connectors/zendesk/tickets_data_pill.png)
 *Tickets Datapill*

-Next, we are going to use the .pluck() formula to assist us in getting the Ticket IDs of all of the tickets.
+Next, we are going to use the .pluck() formula to assist us in getting the **Ticket ID**s of all of the tickets.
 Simply copy and paste the following Formula below and place it right after the datapill in the field :

-![Zendesk Ticket ID Formula](/assets/images/connectors/zendesk/ruby_code.png) *Ticket ID Formula in Ruby*
+![Zendesk Ticket ID Formula](/assets/images/connectors/zendesk/ruby_code.png)
+***Ticket ID** Formula in Ruby*

 It should now look like this :
 ![Zendesk Inputted Formula](/assets/images/connectors/zendesk/inputted_formula.png)